 Presentations provide each participating university their own separate room and sessions are scheduled in a back-to-back format.
 Students choose which university presentations they want to attend.

 - The ideal length of a session is 30 minutes.

-- This format tends to favour the larger and more local universities, while the smaller ones or those farther from the location tend to be ignored.
+- This format tends to favour the larger and more local universities.

-- Complete and submit the event registration form.
+- Complete and submit the PIE registration form.

-- We will add your event to the PIE Calendar, then confirm your event with you and the universities.
+- We will process your event and post it to the PIE Calendar.

 - We will send you a confirmation email within 2-3 business days and notify the universities.

 Reminder: To help prospective students learn about and engage with Ontario’s universities, they are offering additional resources to share with your students.

 These resources are available on the Ontario Universities’ Info (OUInfo) website:

 - Virtual events and tours, webinars, chats, videos and more.
 To see upcoming university virtual offerings, view the Upcoming Events section on the OUInfo home page.
 Click “View All Events” to see all events hosted by Ontario universities in the updated Tours and Events section of OUInfo.
 We continue to update virtual offerings in the Tours and Events section of the website.